wag-ne/wag-ne/README.md

 ### Hi 👋

 - 🔭 I’m currently working on [Petlove](https://www.petlove.com.br/)
-- 🌱 I’m currently learning about IA.
+- 🌱 I’m currently learning english.
 - 👯 I’m looking to collaborate on projects with Ruby on Rails, Elixir and Python.
-- 🤔 I’m looking for help with IA.
+- 🤔 I’m looking for people to practice english.
 - 💬 Ask me about Ruby
 - 📫 How to reach me: [Linkedin](https://www.linkedin.com/in/wagcsantos/)